NFL Rumors: Cowboys Reportedly ‘Frustrated’ With Ezekiel Elliott Following Latest Contract Discussions

 According to Bleacher Report, the Cowboys recently made an offer to Elliott that would allow him to become the NFL’s second-highest-paid running back, right behind Los Angeles Rams star Todd Gurley.
 The 24-year-old former Ohio State star, however, is reportedly seeking an extension that would allow him to surpass Gurley and become the top-paid RB in the entire league.

 Meanwhile, recent comments from Cowboys owner Jerry Jones suggested that he expects the impasse with Elliott to continue into the regular season.
-Dallas is scheduled to play its first regular-season game on Sunday against the New York Giants, and, should Elliott be unavailable, may have to choose between rookie Tony Pollard and veteran Alfred Morris as their Week 1 starter at running back.
+Dallas is scheduled to play its first regular-season game on Sunday against the New York Giants, and, should Elliott be unavailable, may have to choose between rookie Tony Pollard and veteran Alfred Morris as their Week 1 starter running back.

 I'm told #Cowboys and #EzekielElliott camp spent Saturday exchanging multiple contract ideas.
 'Ping-pong proposals,' if you will.
 That got both sides near where they need to be.
 Next up: 'Midnight hour,' as Stephen Jones put it. pic.twitter.com/TrxOsPO3g2